 These midwives have chosen not to pursue licensure as a midwife in the United States, but who still serve birthing families in home settings.
 Their training and background varies.
 Often, traditional/unlicensed midwives serve specific communities, such as indigenous communities or religious populations like the Amish.

 The study found that states with higher integration, such as Washington, had better outcomes for both mothers and babies.
-This equated to more natural births, less obstetric interventions, and fewer adverse neonatal outcomes than states with lower integration, such as Alabama and Mississippi.
+This equated to more “natural” births (meaning births without the aid of medication), less obstetric interventions, and fewer adverse neonatal outcomes than states with lower integration, such as Alabama and Mississippi.

 5 things to know about midwives